Knee Replacement for Osteoarthritis: A Patient’s Account of What to Expect Before and After Surgery

 To be honest, the inserts are not impressive.
 They are inflexible, hard, and really only properly fitted into one pair of shoes.
 I feel that those that I later purchased from a high street chemist provided better, cushioned, support.

 Vionic Orthopaedic Shoes

 As time has passed I have searched for more effective aids to pain relief when walking - and I've found one.
-About six weeks ago I came across the UK website of Vionic shoes, which are designed by a podiatrist to correct ankle pronation and which, unlike most orthotic shoes, are stylish.
+About six weeks ago I came across the UK website for the American Vionic brand shoes, which are designed by a podiatrist to correct ankle pronation and which, unlike most orthotic shoes, are stylish.
 Also, some of the shoes were available in the wide fit that I need.
 I purchased a pair of toe-post flip-flops, Pacific High Tide. are also available via Amazon.
 Vionic shoes

 I have found these better for my needs that Fitflops that I have worn in the past.
 I've been wearing the Vionic sandals around the house all day and every day and I am one hundred percent satisfied with them.
 The design, which is hollowed at the heel, corrects the alignment of my feet and ankles, which in turn reduces pressure on my knees.
 I am now about to purchase a pair of Vionic trainers to wear with jeans when out and about.

 Anti-Inflammatory Gel and Painkillers to Relieve Pain Caused by Osteoarthritis

 The shoes haven't provided a total solution to my issues - only surgery can do that once osteoarthritis has progressed to bone-on-bone.
 But I'm a total fan of Vionic shoes and, for a while at least, I will continue to wear them and apply an anti-inflammatory gel to the knee.
 I also, on the advice of my doctor, take one or two paracetamol when about to be on my feet for some time and at bedtime.